thoas/python-leetchi/docs/usage.rst

                          private_key_password,
                          sandbox=True)

-Now we have a new handler which is using the `sanbox host`_.
+Now we have a new handler which is using the `sandbox host`_.

 If you are not specifying that you are using the `sandbox host`_ nor an existing host, it will use the `production host`_.